Sunday, May 12, 2013

 Nevertheless a minor theme here is the work of Peter as a shepherd of the flock of Christ: he responds to need, he prays for the one in need, and he does a work of healing.

-Nevertheless we could speak to this psalm in a way which makes it 'all about us'.
+Nevertheless we could speak to this psalm in a way which makes it 'all about us'!
+But it is about the Lord.
 We should not miss the central point of the psalm: the good life in the long run of life which is promised depends entirely on who our shepherd is, the Lord.

 Many things can be said from this inspiring vision, for example, about worship, response to opposition, the throne of God, and the christology of Revelation (here repeating a theme, God and the Lamb are worshipped together).
 Under the theme given above, special attention falls on verses 16 and 17: the Lamb is the shepherd of the suffering saints.
 With more than a few resonances with Psalm 23, these verses inspire hope.
 One day suffering will be no more, neither will there be sorrow.
 Instead life will be pleasant, nourished by 'springs of the water of life.'